mtnfog/entitydb/README.md

 ## Deploying

 Refer to the wiki for detailed deployment instructions.
-Scripts are included under the `scripts/packaging/` directory to create an AMI (Packer script) and a Docker container.
+Scripts are included under the `scripts/packaging/` directory to create an AMI (Packer script), a Docker container, and a CloudFormation stack.

 ### Ingesting Entities